About The Dunstan Trail

 Around The Basin and the Lake Dunstan Trail

-At Around The Basin we have been getting riders onto the Lake Dunstan Trail since it first opened.
-We love it so much in fact that we had our staff Christmas party there!
+At Around The Basin, we have been getting riders onto the Lake Dunstan Trail since it first opened.
+In fact we love it so much that we had our staff Christmas party there!

 While we are based in Queenstown and specialise in rides on the Queenstown Trail network, we can help with logistics, planning and bike shuttles for your Lake Dunstan experience.

-If you have a group of mates, and 6 or more are keen to ride, check out the Day On The Dunstan ride.
-This package includes bike hire and the shuttle transport to and from Queenstown.
+If you have a group of mates, and 8 or more are keen to ride, check out the Day On The Dunstan ride.
+This package includes bike/E-bike hire and the shuttle transport to and from Queenstown.

 Future Trail Expansion